Paycheck Deductions Calculator

 Standard US paycheck deductions:

-Federal income tax — withheld based on your W-4 filing status and taxable income bracket.
-This calculator uses simplified bracket estimates for illustration; actual withholding depends on your W-4 allowances.
+Federal income tax is withheld based on your W-4 filing status and taxable income bracket.
+Withholding depends on your W-4 entries, so treat the figure here as an estimate rather than a prediction of your actual paycheck.

-State income tax — varies from 0% (Texas, Florida, Nevada) to 13.3% (California top rate).
-This calculator uses your entered rate.
+State income tax ranges from 0% (Texas, Florida, Nevada and six other states) to 13.3% at California’s top rate.
+This calculator uses whatever rate you enter.

 Common voluntary deductions: